 For 2020, among the four chefs selected, two currently work at restaurants in the canton of Vaud.
-Also, three of the chefs are members of Les Grandes Tables de Suisse — all except for Ale Mordasini, the youngest of this year’s winners, who earned the title of Goldener Koch / Cuisinier d’Or in 2019.
+Also, three of the chefs are members of Les Grandes Tables de Suisse.
+The only exception was Ale Mordasini, the youngest of this year’s winners.
+He earned the title of Goldener Koch / Cuisinier d’Or in 2019.

 - Mathieu Bruno – LÀ-HAUT (Chardonne)

 - Stéphane Décotterd – LE PONT DE BRENT (Brent)

 Going forward, Mérite Culinaire Suisse will continue to select four additional chefs for this prize every year.
 For more information about the enrollment rules and requirements, contact the:

 Avenue Dapples 21, Case postale 99, 1001 Lausanne